A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Introduction

-Based on the above idea, our model includes a text-specific relation decoder and a relation-corresponded entity decoder.
-The text-specific relation decoder detects relations from a sentence at the text level, that is, based on the text semantic of the sentence.
-For each extracted relation, which is with trainable embedding, the relation-corresponded entity decoder identifies the corresponding head entities and tail entities using a span-based tagging scheme, where start and end positions of entities are tagged.
-Experiments on two public datasets demonstrate that our proposed method outperforms state-of-the-art methods and achieves higher F1 scores under the strict evaluation metric.
-More encouragingly, our proposed approach performs significantly better on relational triple elements.
 The main contributions of this paper are as follows: \begin{itemize} \item We propose an effective joint extraction scheme based on the dual-decoder model to address the overlapping triple problem.
-Our model first detects relations using the text semantics and treats them as extra mapping features to guide entity pair extraction. \item We provide the corresponding theoretical analysis to show that our model is mathematically better than recent entity-first cascade models especially on complete entity recognition. \item Extensive experiments are conducted on two public datasets, and the results show that our model outperforms state-of-the-art methods under the strict evaluation metric. \end{itemize}
+Our model first detects relations using the text semantics and treats them as extra mapping features to guide entity pair extraction. \item We provide the corresponding theoretical analysis to show that our model is mathematically better than recent entity-first cascade models especially on complete entity recognition. \item Extensive experiments are conducted on two public datasets and a real open pit dataset, and the results show that our proposed method and achieve better Fl scores under strict evaluation metrics. \end{itemize}